 Lucky for us, we’ve got people looking out for us!
 We’re going to fight that post-Thanksgiving sleepiness by getting out and moving our bodies.
-Here are four activities designed by our wonderful regional non-profits which will help combat the tryptophan (though – to be clear – we do recommend some good, old-fashioned lollygagging this weekend so don’t skimp on that).
+Here are five activities which will help combat the tryptophan (though – to be clear – we do recommend some good, old-fashioned lollygagging this weekend so don’t skimp on that).

 Here comes September — back to school, back to work, back to reality.
 Lucky for us we live on the South Coast and our reality is pretty darn sweet.
 Here are our 8 Great Things for the month ahead.

 Annual Onset Bay Illumination